 The primary job of the teleconverter is to increase the focal length.
 Thus, you will be able to get more reach.

-It is helpful if your subject is far and you don’t have the luxury of approaching it to get a nearby shot.
+It is helpful if your subject is far away and you don’t have the luxury of approaching it to get a nearby shot.

 2. Cost-Effective

-You can easily get an extender for under $450.
+You can easily get an extender under $500.
 If you go for a lens upgrade, you need to spend more.
-Thus, it is a cost-effective solution.

 3. Reduce Weight